-By way of derogation to Diversification Rules above, a sub-fund designed as "the Feeder" may invest:

-- a) at least 85% of its assets in units, or shares of another UCITS or another sub-fund of UCITS (the "Master"); - b) up to 15% of its assets in one or more of the following: - ancillary liquid assets, - financial derivative instruments, which may be used only for hedging purpose in accordance with Appendix 2; - movable and immovable property which is essential for the direct pursuit of its business.
+- 12. A sub-fund shall not carry out uncovered sales of transferable securities, money market instruments or other financial instruments referred to in Section 1. paragraph e), g) and h). - 13.
+By way of derogation of the above restriction, a sub-fund designed as "the Feeder" may invest: - a) at least 85% of its assets in units, or shares of another UCITS or another sub-fund of UCITS (the "Master"); - b) up to 15% of its assets in one or more of the following: - ancillary liquid assets, - financial derivative instruments, which may be used only for hedging purpose, in accordance with Section 1.paragraph g) and Appendix 2; - movable and immovable property which is essential for the direct pursuit of its business.